 Beyond Formal Equality: Closeted Bureaucrats, AIDS Policy-making and the Straight State in California

-This panel brings together four papers focusing on the theme of silence in the historical narratives of AIDS.
+This panel brings together three papers focusing on the theme of silence in the historical narratives of AIDS.
 In addition to remedying those silences, the papers make connections between them and the gaps in the archival materials, arguing for an expansion of the kinds of materials preserved in collections.
+Ben Barr, commentator.

 The San Francisco Bay Area’s Response to the AIDS Epidemic: Digitizing, Reuniting, and Providing Universal Access to Historical AIDS Records